DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/grouping.md

 To group appointments by date, set the `GroupingState`'s `groupByDate` property to `true`.

-In the example below, appointments are grouped first by date and then by resource.
-Click the "Group by Date First" switch to change this order.
+In the example below, appointments are first grouped by date and then by resource.
+Click the "Group by Date First" switch to change the order.

 .embedded-demo({ "path": "scheduler-grouping/group-by-dates", "showThemeSelector": true })